The Contest – What and Why

 Formal applications will be requested after confirmation of participation.

-The winners of the “Turing machine programming International Contest” will be awarded a scholarship of different cash amounts to the first, second and third prize.
+The winners of the “Turing machine programming International Contest” will be awarded a monetary prize of different cash amounts to be shared equally between the two members of the teams:

 Teams can apply by sending an email to firstname.lastname@example.org with the subject “TIC participation request” no later than June 14, 2021.

 Please note that participation requests will be accepted on a first come first basis until reaching the number of teams allowed for the country.

 Based on availability, late applications might still be accepted until June 30th, 2021.

 Application forms with participant data will be asked consequently.